 A baby grooming kit is probably one of the top go-to baby items for registries and baby showers.
 They are inexpensive, handy, cute, and a classic must-have.
 They are a great gift option for both the giver and the Mom-to-be.

 Except one thing…those pre-made kits are nearly useless.

 I have a challenge for you.
-Ask a few moms you know what items they used from a store-bought grooming kit for their baby.
+Ask a few moms you know what items they actually used from a store-bought baby grooming kit.
 You know what I bet their answer will be?
 Either they’ll say they used one or two items a couple times, the items broke or didn’t work to start with, or they never used the items at all.

 While it’s true that new babies really do need most of the items listed, the stuff inside barely works.
 You get what you pay for.

 So I have a mission to help new moms and the sweet people who are buying and making gifts for new moms find products that are actually GREAT quality, long-lasting, and low cost (especially compared to buying replacement items after already paying for one of those cheap kits!)

 This post may contain affiliate links.
 Please see my disclosure for details.